Special offer

 Our mission

-Indeed’s Employer Resource Library helps businesses grow and manage their workforce.
+Indeed’s Employer Guide helps businesses grow and manage their workforce.
 With over 15,000 articles in 6 languages, we offer tactical advice, how-tos and best practices to help businesses hire and retain great employees.

 Read our editorial guidelines

-General nursing duties
+General nursing duties and responsibilities

-Although nursing responsibilities can vary based on specialty, most nurses carry out a wide range of duties as part of their typical day.
-Nurses serve several concurrent roles in a healthcare setting, each with a variety of associated tasks:
+Although nursing responsibilities vary by specialty, most nurses share similar duties as part of their typical day.
+Nurses serve several parallel roles in a healthcare setting, each with a variety of associated tasks, such as:

-Basic medical procedures
+Basic medical skills

 • Changing bandages and wound dressings